Toilet Brains may earn compensation through affiliate links on this page.

 As the name would suggest, these style tanks utilize floor space well by squeezing into a corner.
 We recommend consumers wanting to purchase a corner toilet to avoid it if possible.
 The amount of choice available to you will make it difficult to pick a suitable size and fit for your bathroom.
 However, if you're left with no choice, they come with a triangular tank that can really work well in minimizing footprint whilst leaving space for things like sinks and showers.

-Several of the top toilets in the indsutry are now compliant with the ADA standards.
+There is lots of sanitary ware in the indsutry that are now compliant with the ADA standards.
 This means many brands are designing products to be more accessble for people with disabilities.
 Of the changes being made to meet the criteria is increasing the seating height.
 These styles are known by a range of different terms across the industry including right height and comfort height.
-You can learn more about them here.

 The leading brands on the market have a number of things going for them.
 The first being the amount of positive consumer feedback they receive.
 The second, offering solid designs that encompass many budget ranges.
 We have listed some well known names below.